MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/introduction-to-netadaptercx-1-2.md

 - [NetAdapterStop]((https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapter/nf-netadapter-netadapterstop)

 ## NetAdapter RSS

-TBD short paragraph
+In version 1.2, NetAdapterCx supports receive side scaling (RSS), a network driver technology that enables the efficient distribution of network receive processing across multiple CPUs in multiprocessor systems.
+RSS in NetAdapterCx is easy to set up and can be turned on or off as needed once it has been configured.

-For more information about RSS in NetAdapterCx, see [NetAdapterCx Receive Side Scaling](netadaptercx-receive-side-scaling.md).
+For more information about RSS in NetAdapterCx, see [NetAdapterCx receive side scaling](netadaptercx-receive-side-scaling.md).

 - [EVT_NET_ADAPTER_CREATE_RSSQUEUE_GROUP](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapter/nc-netadapter-evt_net_adapter_create_rssqueue_group)
 - [NetAdapterGetReceiveScalingHashSecretKey](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netreceivescaling/nf-netreceivescaling-netadaptergetreceivescalinghashsecretkey)